 Even though most cases are inborn, type 1 diabetes can often appear out of the blue.
 So, it changes people’s lives completely without them asking for it.

 They give themselves a few insulin shots a day, and some will use an insulin pump for the rest of their lives.
-It’s because they have to keep their blood glucose levels under control to prevent them from getting hypoglycemia or fall into a coma.
+It’s because they have to keep their blood glucose levels under control to prevent them from getting hypoglycemia or falling into a coma.

 Although they look like any other person on the outside, their inside is different.
 Since their pancreas doesn’t produce insulin, they could fall into a coma and die.
 So, these people live in this reality every single day.